 FEDERAL INCOME TAX WITHHELD

 This will be the next category on your check stub.
-Amount taken out differs depending upon how much you earn.
+The federal income tax deducted varies based on your earnings, in accordance with federal laws.
 Generally, the more you make, the higher the rate of taxation.
 Minimum federal income tax rate is 10%.
 The current maximum federal income tax rate is 37%.
 The number of dependents chosen on your IRS W-4 form also affects your total federal income tax.

 Generally, the employer will calculate how much your annual income will be.
 That number will show which tax bracket (percentage to be taxed: from 10 to 37%) you are in.
 Multiplying your total annual income by your tax bracket rate will tell the employer your total estimated annual federal tax bill.
 The employer then looks at how many pay periods there will be that year and divides the total federal tax bill by the number of pay periods.
 The resulting sum is the amount of federal income tax to be taken out of each paycheck.